 Then, join me and members of our Grove team for this upcoming webinar.

 If you struggle with procrastination and perfectionism in your creative life, you're not alone!
-Join Joey O'Connor and members of The Grove team in this free webinar. you will receive practical help and proven strategies for creative high performance.
+Join Joey O'Connor and members of The Grove team in this free webinar playback.
+You will receive practical help and proven strategies for creative high performance.
 We will pack High Value into this 39 minute webinar.
-Click here to register now.
+Watch Now.